 In August 2018, the FASB issued ASU 2018-14 which amends ASC 715 to clarify certain disclosure requirements related to defined benefit pension and other postretirement plans.
-ASU 2018-14 becomes effective for the Company for its annual and interim reporting periods beginning December 31, 2020, although early adoption is permitted.
-The Company does not expect the adoption of ASU 2018-14 to have a material impact on its consolidated financial statements.
+See Note 18 for additional disclosures provided in connection with the adoption of the standard.